dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Floating Point Numbers
 there are several types of numbers;
 * natural numbers - 1,2,3...
-* integers - positive/negative natual numbers and zero -2,-1,0,1,2....
+* integers - positive/negative natural numbers and zero -2,-1,0,1,2....
 * rational numbers - those that can be represented as `ratio` like 1/3. all integers are rational cause 5 is 5/1
 * irrational numbers - those that can't be represented as `ratio` of 2 numbers, like `sqrt(2)`
-* real numbers - include both ratioanl and irrational converting decimal fraction to binary;
+* real numbers - include both rational and irrational converting decimal fraction to binary;
 * to convert you start with fraction and multiply by 2 until fraction is 0
 * only those with denominator of power 2 can be finitely represented in binary like 3/8=0.375